qBioTurin/epischool-abm/README.md

 - _outside-contagion?_: possibility to get the infection outside the school.
 - _interval-in-front-of-classroom?_: possibility to go at most in front of their classroom during the interval and not elsewhere (the agents can always go to the bathroom).
 - _external-screening?_: external screening (outside tha school).
+- _reinfection?_: possibility of reinfection after a recovery.

 ----